New Lynn's heritage-listed St Andrews Sunday School Hall to be demolished

 An independent engineering consultancy confirmed to the council the church was "immediately dangerous", and at risk of collapse and likely to cause injury or death to people.

-As a result a warrant had been issued to demolish the building, meaning no resource consent was required, Pearce said.
+As a result a permit had been issued to demolish the building, meaning no resource consent was required, Pearce said.

 "All avenues were considered to save the church, but unfortunately the only option that is safe to both contractors and members of the public is demolition."